Back up and restore data

 ON (ALL MATERIALIZED VIEWS);

-Back up logical view
+Back up logical viewโ

-The following example backs up the logical view sr_view1
+The following example backs up the logical view sr_view1 from the database sr_hub in the snapshot sr_view1_backup and upload the snapshot to the repository test_repo.

 BACKUP DATABASE sr_hub SNAPSHOT sr_view1_backup